haydemtzl/starlingx/patch_elimination/01_sriov_pt_functionality.md

   - nomdmonisw
   - default_hugepagesz=1G hugepagesz=1G hugepages=8
   - iommu=pt
-- ip link show p5p1
-  - ip link show p5p1_1
 - GRUB_CMDLINE_LINUX /etc/default/grub
   - grub2-mkconfig -o /boot/grub2/grub.cfg
 - echo ${num_of_ports} > /sys/class/net/${interface}/devices/sriov_numvfs
-  - sriov_numvfs: The number of VFs configured on the interfaces port; only applicable if ifclass : pci-sriov where only a single port is associated with the interface.
+  - __sriov_numvfs__: The number of VFs configured on the interfaces port; only applicable if ifclass : pci-sriov where only a single port is associated with the interface.
     - Where it is found?
       - Interfaces
       - PCI Devices